grig-guz/UserCharML/README.md

   - cumulative_within/
   - cumulative_across/
   - full_window/

-The output will be stored in the following format:
+Results will be stored in the following format:
 - results/
   - predict-taskchar_result_cumulative_1_9.csv
   - ...